microsoft/psi/README.md

 # Acknowledgments

-We would like to thank our internal collaborators and external early adopters, including (but not limited to): [Daniel McDuff](http://alumni.media.mit.edu/~djmcduff/), [Kael Rowan](https://www.microsoft.com/en-us/research/people/kaelr/), [Lev Nachmanson](https://www.microsoft.com/en-us/research/people/levnach/) and [Mike Barnett](https://www.microsoft.com/en-us/research/people/mbarnett) at MSR, Chirag Raman and Louis-Phillipe Morency in the [MultiComp Lab](http://multicomp.cs.cmu.edu/) at CMU, as well as adopters in the [SLIM research group](https://coen.boisestate.edu/slim/) at Boise State and in the [Qualitative Reasoning Group](http://www.qrg.northwestern.edu/) at Northwestern University.
+We would like to thank our internal collaborators and external early adopters, including (but not limited to): [Daniel McDuff](http://alumni.media.mit.edu/~djmcduff/), [Kael Rowan](https://www.microsoft.com/en-us/research/people/kaelr/), [Lev Nachmanson](https://www.microsoft.com/en-us/research/people/levnach/) and [Mike Barnett](https://www.microsoft.com/en-us/research/people/mbarnett) at MSR, Chirag Raman and Louis-Phillipe Morency in the [MultiComp Lab](http://multicomp.cs.cmu.edu/) at CMU, as well as researchers in the [SLIM research group](https://coen.boisestate.edu/slim/) at Boise State and the [Qualitative Reasoning Group](http://www.qrg.northwestern.edu/) at Northwestern University.